EugeneSunrise/reWASD/README.md

 # Special Thanks
 - HUGE THANKS TO [Eddy](https://github.com/RedDot-3ND7355) ([reWASD](https://github.com/RedDot-3ND7355/reWASD)) ONLY THANKS TO HIM YOU CAN USE X64/86 VERSION FOR FREE, SO BEFORE DOWNLOADING GO TO HIS GITHUB PROFILE AND PUT STARS ON EACH OF HIS PROJECTS!!!!
-- **CONFIG WAS FIXED(AND NOT WORKING ANYMORE),WAITING WHEN SOMEONE SHARES A NEW CFG AND I WILL IMMEADIATELY UPDATE LINKS** ALSO BIG CREDITS TO [Lucas](https://github.com/lukasbrauneruv) for providing the Zoom's 50$ - "The Finals" [CONFIG](https://drive.google.com/file/d/15L47Oa1uzCqDQ7sjSoOhhp4yOp156paC/view)(AimAssist+Recoil):
+- Read below if the config doesn't work.
+ALSO BIG CREDITS TO [Lucas](https://github.com/lukasbrauneruv) for providing the Zoom's 50$ - "The Finals" [CONFIG](https://drive.google.com/file/d/15L47Oa1uzCqDQ7sjSoOhhp4yOp156paC/view)(AimAssist+Recoil):
 "It has some recoil configs for different weapons.
 F5 stops/start the script and 5 6 7 8 are different weapon recoil setups.
 Also here is a picture of recommended controller settings for maximum aimassist"
 ![recommended controller settings](https://github.com/EugeneSunrise/reWASD/assets/56397706/5320c8e1-9807-4e65-883a-caf602e0a57c)
+- Thanks to [Whiz](https://github.com/Time2Whizard) for the provided bypass AC:
+"The AC is Blocking reWASD itself, funnily reWASD works even disabled.
+Simply start the script enable toggle for mouse move and exit reWASD from the tray icon.
+This will bypass the reWASD Controller input detection."

 # Antivirus says there are trojans in the files? // Trojan:Win32/Znyonm
 Quick answer - it's false positive, if you don't trust it so don't download it.